-Chocolate Crinkle Cookies are a classic holiday cookie.
+Chocolate Crinkle Cookies - a classic holiday cookie.
 With a powdered sugar crinkle top, these cookies are chewy, extra chocolatey, and so delicious!

 Chocolate Crinkle Cookies